Student government and participation

 On these pages you will find information concerning different representative advisory bodies: the Degree Programme Committee and the University Council.
 Furthermore you can find information about education quality control.

-The Utrecht University School of Economics (U.S.E.) has a one Degree Programme Committee (DPC) for the academic programmes.
+The Utrecht University School of Economics (U.S.E.) has a Degree Programme Committee (DPC) for its Bachelor's programme and one DPC for its Master's programmes programmes.
 The DPC safeguards the quality of its teaching, addresses any potential bottlenecks and gives advice, asked or unasked, concerning the development and execution of education policy.

 For all questions and/or remarks concerning teaching you can contact the members of the DPC by their email address: dpc.Bachelor.firstname.lastname@example.org